Taco Salad Recipe – with optional homemade dressing

 - Green Onion: Not a classic add-in, but I love the flavor it adds.

-- Dressing: I use my homemade catalina but you could also do store-bought.
+- Dressing: I use my homemade Catalina but you could also do store-bought.
 You could use French dressing as well (store-bought or homemade).
+Or try homemade Thousand Island for a creamier salad.

 - Doritos: I just love them in this.
 I think they’re what makes this salad so irresistible, but if you want to leave them out, go for it!
 Fritos would be delicious too, if you wanted to mix it up a little.